guyjac/guyjac/README.md

 🔭 I'm currently working on a C# CRUD project which will assist users with customs entries

+🔭 I'm also currently working on fleshing out my profile!
+More to come soon.

 ----

 ### My tech stack